oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 PCR was born in February 19, 2010.
 She's a later addition to AEX.
 PCR is the least dominant out of AEX.

+PCR has arms and legs.

+PCR is the only normal one.

 PCR is a cisgender and heterosexual female (she/her).

 PCR's skin color is white if skin color matters.